 - Create a safety plan with phone numbers of people to call in case the person starts having suicidal thoughts.

-- If it seems that the person may harm him- or herself, do not leave the person alone.
-Take him or her to the nearest emergency room or dial 911.
+- If it seems that the person may harm themselves, do not leave the person alone.
+Take them to the nearest emergency room or dial 911.

 For additional assistance, the National Suicide Prevention Hotline is available 24 hours a day at 1-800-273-8255.